 EXCLUSIVE FOR WCI READERS

-*To receive welcome bonus, WCI readers must refinance a balance over $100K.
+*To receive $500 welcome bonus, WCI readers must refinance a balance equal to or greater than $100K.
+If refinancing a balance below $100K, readers are eligible for a $300 welcome bonus.
 Bonus is paid via e-giftcard.

 Credible is an online marketplace that provides borrowers with competitive,

 personalized loan offers from multiple, vetted lenders in real time.

 Safe and secure - no sharing of your personal data.

 Get Personalized Rates

 Real rates - not ranges - from multiple lenders in 2 minutes.

 Our expert Client Success Team is here to help you along the way.

 Flexible options during your academic journey and throughout your career.